gracej90/gracej90.github.io/_posts/2017-07-08-how-it-started.md

 ---

 Currently sitting at my favourite coffeeshop on Montana - primo passo coffee co.
 I am not a coffee lover, as many of my close family and friends are, but I do appreciate a nice place to sit in the corner and quietly work while sipping on my go-to chai tea.
-This spot has no wifi, but it's perfect for me to work on these posts on my favourite text editor, [Atom](atom.io).
+This spot has no wifi, but it's perfect for me to work on these posts on the coolest text editor, [Atom](atom.io).

 I hope to do this on a regular basis, at least 1x a week on saturday mornings - maybe it can be some sort of a journal.